juergenweb/FrontendForms/README.md

 ```

 ## Default fields
+Writing fields is a lot of work.
+But it is getting more frustrating if you have to write always the same fields inside different forms.
 To make life a little easier I have created the most common fields in forms as pre-defined default fields with
 its own class.